-(d) the supply of electricity by an Electricity Retailer, or the purchase of electricity from an Electricity Retailer by a customer, from the Electricity Network, under a representation by the Electricity Retailer that there is a reduction in greenhouse gas emissions because the electricity supplied is connected with, or represents an amount equal to, the generation of electricity from a particular energy source.
-This includes but is not limited to purchases of GreenPower; Note: This excludes activities involving the purchase of electricity under "GreenPower" accredited or similar schemes that are eligible to create certificates or Renewable Energy Certificates at the point of generation.

-(e) an activity that results in a reduction in the consumption of energy by reducing production or service levels (including safety levels);
+- (d) the supply of electricity by an Electricity Retailer, or the purchase of electricity from an Electricity Retailer by a customer, from the Electricity Network, under a representation by the Electricity Retailer that there is a reduction in greenhouse gas emissions because the electricity supplied is connected with, or represents an amount equal to, the generation of electricity from a particular energy source.
+This includes but is not limited to purchases of GreenPower; - (e) an activity that results in a reduction in the consumption of an Eligible Fuel by reducing production, service or safety levels;

-Note: Reduced energy consumption not directly due to specific actions to improve efficiency does not qualify as a Recognised Energy Saving Activity.
-Mild weather, lower production, closing down part of a Site, or reducing the quality or quantity of service derived from the use of that energy do not qualify as a Recognised Energy Saving Activity.
+Note: Reduced consumption of an Eligible Fuel not directly due to specific actions to improve efficiency does not qualify as a Recognised Energy Saving Activity.
+Mild weather, lower production, closing down part of a Site, or reducing the quality or quantity of service derived from the use of an Eligible Fuel does not qualify as a Recognised Energy Saving Activity.

-Reducing energy consumption where there is no negative effect on production or service levels (e.g. reduction of excessive lighting, removal of redundant installed capacity or the installation of more energy efficient equipment) is a Recognised Energy Saving Activity and is not excluded by this clause.
+Reducing consumption of an Eligible Fuel where there is no negative effect on production or service levels (e.g. reduction of excessive lighting, removal of redundant installed capacity or the installation of more energy efficient equipment) is a Recognised Energy Saving Activity and is not excluded by this clause.